OctopusDeploy/docs/docs/deploying-applications/custom-scripts/standalone-scripts.md

 ---

 Octopus also allows you to run standalone scripts as part of your deployment process.
 You can run a script on the Octopus Server or across the deployment targets in roles.
-You can run scripts contained in a package, or ad-hoc scripts you've saved as part of the step.
-For information about adding a step to the deployment process, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.
+You can run scripts contained in aÂ package,Â or ad-hoc scripts you've saved as part of the step.Â For information about adding a step to the deployment process, see theÂ [add step](http://docs.octopusdeploy.com/display/OD/Add+step)Â section.

 :::success
 You can use all of the features we provide for [custom scripts](/docs/home/deploying-applications/custom-scripts.md), like [using variables](/docs/home/deploying-applications/custom-scripts.md), [passing parameters](/docs/home/deploying-applications/custom-scripts.md), publishing [output variables](/docs/home/deploying-applications/custom-scripts.md) and [collecting artifacts](/docs/home/deploying-applications/custom-scripts.md).